 Probably, this is the one Nicholas sent after Naseby.

 Charles made efforts to bring troops of the Irish Catholics through Marquis of Ormonde, Lord Lieutenant of Ireland.
 On the other hand, Charles secretly authorized the Earl of Glamorgan to make more concessions to the Irish Catholics.
 When the draft of the Glamorgan treaty was known at the beginning of 1646, fierce criticism compelled Charles to disavow the powers he had given to Glamorgan.

 However, Charles continued to support Glamorgan.
-In a letter of 5 April 1646, he told in cipher "you cannot be but confident of my making good all instructions and promises to you and the Nuncio" (words in italics were in cipher).
-On 20 July, Charles gave further assurances in a wholly enciphered letter.
+In a letter of 5 April 1646, he told in cipher "you cannot be but confident of my making good all instructions and promises to you and the Nuncio" (words in italics were in cipher) (the original, with the key signed and sealed by the King, is in Harley MS 6988, f.193-194 (British Library); the key written by the King himself is reproduced in Pall Mall Magazine (1896) Vol.8 No. 34 (Google) p.256.).
+On 20 July, Charles gave further assurances in a wholly enciphered letter (Birch p.244).

 The cipher used in these letters was not ordinary numerical cipher.
 Each of the twenty-four letters of the alphabet was expressed by four simple strokes varied in length, slope and position.